 INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
+The trust seeks to provide total return potential by investing in the stocks of companies that meet the trust's investment criteria including, but not limited to, environmental, social and governance factors.
+Total return includes capital appreciation and dividend income.
 There is no guarantee that the investment objective of the trust will be achieved.